Connie Imboden: Working with color

-Early example of the artist's work incorporating color into photographing the body underwater.

 As photographing with film became more challenging with the medium's overwhelming shift to digital in the early 2000's, Imboden began working with a digital camera in 2008.
 These early explorations revealed yet another layer for transforming and redefining the human form, incorporating color into her images for the first time.
 Due to the transformative effects that water has on the perception of color- specifically the absorption of longer, warmer wavelengths of light- Imboden's early color images drastically separate forms seen above versus below the water's surface.
 Her methods for lighting the body exaggerate this differentiation, giving the body outside the water an ethereal, flame-like feel that contrasts with the hardened, cold, stone-like feel of the body underneath.

-Early example of the artist's work incorporating color into photographing the body seen through and reflected in mirrors.

 With a newfound passion and enthusiasm to explore this new dimension, Imboden would eventually try to recreate the same effect in a complex studio environment, revisiting her work with the mirrors with the addition of an assortment of gels, colored backdrops, and cloths.
 Much of the work created through this process has a more psychological, sometimes narrative quality, often depicting figures that bear resemblances to archetypal characters throughout mythology.